Canada-India trade is robust and continues to be a priority market for Export Development Canada (EDC) and the Government of Canada.

 - agri-food’s supply chain logistics and infrastructure.

 We recognize that it’s expensive for SMEs to break into new markets.
-But here’s how EDC can help.
-We can provide trade-development financing to a foreign buyer, which then creates an opportunity for us to introduce Canadian companies to their supply chains, and promote Canadian capabilities as a value-add for foreign buyers.
+Our Business Connections Program for international buyers creates an opportunity for EDC to introduce Canadian companies to their supply chains and promote Canadian capabilities as an added value for international buyers.

-Speaking from Global Affairs Canada’s Trade Commissioner Service (TCS) was Ashley Jean-Marie, Trade Commissioner for South Asia.
-He noted that Canada has eight missions in India at which trade commissioners are working to provide Canadian companies with on-the-ground intelligence and practical business advice about doing business in India.
+Speaking at the January 2020 EDC webinar, Taking your business to India, Lindsay Margenau, TCS’s senior trade commissioner in Delhi, noted that Canada has eight missions in India at which a dedicated team of 50 trade commissioners are working to provide Canadian companies with on-the-ground intelligence and practical business advice about doing business in India.

-Jean-Marie noted that India’s infrastructure needs are estimated at $1.5 trillion.
-Most of the focus seems to be on transportation, he said, and added that the government has announced highway projects worth about $93 billion.
-He said Canadians have numerous advantages in the Indian market, including a positive reputation with the “Canada brand,” which is known for reliable, high-quality products and services.
-Canada is also India’s largest source of foreign students.
-For that reason and several other reasons, including Canada’s large Indian diaspora, the two countries have strong people-to-people ties.
+She said Canadians have numerous advantages in the Indian market, including a positive reputation with the “Canada brand,” which is known for reliable, high-quality products and services.
+India is also Canada’s largest source of international students.
+For that reason and several others, including Canada’s large Indian diaspora, the two countries have strong people-to-people ties.

 - India is a price-competitive market.
 Consumers and businesses often prefer cheaper prices.

-- India is a relationship-driven market and persistence is key – if you want to do business in India you have to work hard for it.
+- India is a relationship-driven market and persistence is key.
+If you want to do business in India, prepare to work hard.

 - Vegetarianism is widespread, so be mindful of that if booking business meals.